ChrisDuffley/stationPlaylist/addonuserguide.md

 Note: if you rename the switch profile, the switch profile setting will carry over to the just renamed profile.
 If you delete the selected profile, instant switching setting will become undefined.

-## SPL Controller (local Studio only)
+## SPL Controller

 Note: SPL Controller is disabled if NVDA is running in secure mode such as in secure screens.

-The SPL Controller is a set of commands used everywhere (except local Studio itself) to control various aspects of Studio's functionality.
+The SPL Controller is a set of commands used everywhere (except Studio itself) to control various aspects of Studio's functionality.
 For example, you can use this to start playing the next track right after a Skype call, or disable automation for the time being while conducting a live interview or tweeting.

 To use these commands, enter SPL Controller layer.
-NVDA says, "SPL Controller."
+NVDA says, "SPL Controller" or "SPL Remote Controller" depending on SPL Controller coverage setting and the currently active Studio variant (local or remote).
 Then press the keys for the desired function from the list below.

 ### SPL Controller commands